(Last Updated 04/12/2023)

 Learn More >Current and Previous Proposed Federal Food Waste Bills

-Zero Food Waste Act (Current Congress)
+Reduce Food Loss and Waste Act (Current Congress)

 View Bill Details >COMPOST Act (Current Congress)